-Love is the ultimate doing word, the vital verb, and to be able to express that, in our own words, on the day we chose to formalise our journey together, was hugely important to us.
+Love is the ultimate doing word and to be able to express that in our own words was hugely important to us.

 Writing your own vows is ‘the new normal’ but that doesn’t mean it’s easy.